4xpl0r3r/DIPD/README.md

 **Caution**

-- You have to run the binary by netcat or pwntools before attaching process, or you can't see the process in your ID
+- You have to run the binary by netcat or pwntools before attaching process, or you can't see the process in your IDA
 - You have to run the docker in a 64bit arch linux to support both 32bit(i386) and 64bit(amd64) debug

 ### Success Demo